 All Swiss Abroad who are registered with a Swiss representation receive the magazine free of charge.
 Its purpose is to provide them with information about Switzerland and keeping them up-to-date about Swiss current affairs.
 It reports politically neutral on issues that are of interest to Swiss Abroad.
 Special emphasis is given to politics and government information and announcements, enabling Swiss citizens living abroad to exercise their voting rights in a responsible and informed manner and strengthens their ties with the home country.

-Your consular representation is responsible for all subscribtion matters.
-Any issue/request should therefore be addressed to the Swiss Embassy of Switzerland in Wellington or to the Consulate General in Sydney, depending on where you are domiciled/registered.
+Your consular representation is responsible for all subscription matters.
+The editorial team does not have access to your address or administrative details.
+Therefore, any issue/request should be addressed to the Swiss Embassy of Switzerland in Wellington or to the Consulate General in Sydney, depending on where you are domiciled/registered.

 no regional issue